Content updated: April 23, 2026

-Ants can be a nuisance whether they are in your yard or in your home.
-They multiply quickly, carry bacteria, and can leave unsightly ant hills all over your lawn.
-While ants can be beneficial for vegetation, too many of them can become a problem, especially if they are making their way inside your home.
-DIY ant control solutions may seem simple, but they aren’t always targeted enough to eliminate the problem effectively.
-Learn more about how to get rid of ants, including common home remedies for ants to decide whether you should skip the DIY solutions and go straight to professional ant control
+Ants can be a nuisance whether they’re in your yard or inside your home.
+They multiply quickly, can carry bacteria, and often leave unsightly ant hills all over your lawn.
+While ants can be beneficial for vegetation, too many of them can become a problem, especially if they move indoors.

 Natural ant killers and repellents